 Giuseppe Arcimboldo (1527 – 1593)

-Giuseppe Arcimboldo authentication from $175.
-Giuseppe Arcimboldo appraisal from $25.
+We Perform Giuseppe Arcimboldo art authentication.
+Giuseppe Arcimboldo appraisal.
 Giuseppe Arcimboldo certificates of authenticity (COA).
-Giuseppe Arcimboldo analysis, research, scientific tests, full authentications.
+Giuseppe Arcimboldo analysis, research, scientific tests, full art authentications.
 We will help you sell your Giuseppe Arcimboldo or we will sell it for you.

 Vertumnus, A Portrait of Rudolf II

 Giuseppe Arcimboldo was an Italian painter best known for creating imaginative portrait heads made entirely of such objects as fruits, vegetables, flowers, fish, and books — that is, he painted representations of these objects on the canvas arranged in such a way that the whole collection of objects formed a recognizable likeness of the portrait subject.

 In 1562 he became the court portraitist to Maximilian II at the Habsburg court in Vienna, and later, to his son Rudolf II at the court in Prague, both of whom seem to have much liked Arcimboldo’s extraordinary portraits.
 He was also the court decorator, costume designer, and general art expert.
 His style of early pre-surrealist portraiture was much copied by his contemporaries, making it difficult at times to differentiate his work from that of imitators.
 Ironically, given the fame of the imaginary portraits, Arcimboldo’s conventional work has been all but forgotten.
 He died in Milan.